ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

 Here we open a CSV with geographic data in it.
 When you're opening a CSV with geographic data in its columns, you need to use the **Add Delimited Text Layer** menu.
 All other methods will ignore the geographic data in the file.

- 1. Open [Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki), which is a CSV of motor vehicle crashes.
- 2. In QGIS go to **Layer > Add Layer > Add Delimited Text Layer**.
+ 1. In QGIS go to **Layer > Add Layer > Add Delimited Text Layer**.
- 3. Browse for the file and ensure that a valid preview of the file shows up in the bottom of your window, then press **OK**.
+ 2. Browse for the [Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) file and ensure that a valid preview of the file shows up in the bottom of your window, then press **OK**.

 ![Opening a CSV](img/open-csv.png)
 **The Add Delimited Text Layer dialog box**